two students walking outside a building on campus

 This is an advanced course in social science research methodology involving instruction and student participation in various aspects of the research enterprise as used by political campaign staffs, consultants, public agencies and other public policy investigative organizations.
 Possible areas of investigation include but are not limited to survey research design, questionnaire development and testing, focus group research, quasi-experimental research design and execution, qualitative research tools, multi-variate statistical analysis, OLS regression analysis, data description, and presentation formatting.
 Prerequisite: PO 390 or by permission of the course instructor.

-The most vital methods of evaluating the effects of programs and agency goals of government and non-profit agencies.
+The most vital methods of evaluating the effects of public policies, programs and agency goals of government and non-profit agencies as viewed through the tensions of equitable and political environments.

-Required course for all political science majors and should be taken spring of the student's junior year.
-Course is a review of major areas of political science and also helps students develop skills and gain insight into preparing for post-graduate study and careers.
-Student proficiency in the discipline will be measured by a national performance exit exam over areas of political science.
+Required course for all political science and public administration majors and should be taken after student has completed sixty hours of university coursework.
+Course is a review of major areas of political science and public administration and also helps students develop skills and gain insight into preparing for post-graduate study and careers.